Gardening in March

 - Hebe Rhodanthemum Echinops Delphimium Digitalis (foxglove).

 Heathers are a great addition to your garden, they are easy to look after and bees love them.
-Hebes are a reliable plant that looks good all year round.
+Hebes are a reliable plant that will look good all year round.
 There are several hebes that have been bred in Ireland, so support local and plant a hebe!

 Fruit and Vegetables